DNS and Routing for Published Services

 Setup:

 As in the diagram above, a user needs to access a web server located inside a private network.
-The private address of the this server is ngnix.bnn.local, and a Banyan connector is deployed in that private network.
+The private address of the this server is ngnix.bnn.local

-The user will access this resource at nginx.banyan.com. *.banyan.com is a Banyan registered domain with a public wildcard DNS record that resolves to {orgname}.banyanops.com.
+is a CSE registered domain with a public wildcard DNS record that resolves to {orgname}.banyanops.com

 Steps:

-3. The request from the user flows over the internet to reaches the Global Edge.
+The request from the user flows over the internet to reaches the Global Edge.

-4. The Global Edge is connected to the private network via a Connector located in the DMZ of the private network; it queries the private DNS server for the address of the specified backend (nginx.bnn.local) of the published service.
+The Global Edge is connected to the private network via a Connector located in the DMZ of the private network; it queries the private DNS server for the address of the specified backend (

-5. The private DNS server returns the private IP address (10.0.1.2) of the published service’s specified backend.
+The private DNS server returns the private IP address (

-6. The Globale Edge reverse proxies the connection and routes traffic through the Connector, granting the client access to the web server (nginx.bnn.local) after validating user and device trust.
+The Globale Edge reverse proxies the connection and routes traffic through the Connector, granting the client access to the web server (

 Registering Domains

-Registered Domains in Banyan are public DNS records that are used to publish services for your workforce.
+Registered Domains in CSE are public DNS records that are used to publish services for your workforce.
 When you register a domain and publish a service with that domain, public DNS will resolve the service domain name to an Access Tier in the Banyan Edge (Global Edge or Self-hosted Private Edge) for your org.
 The Access Tier will forward traffic to the defined internal resource and enforce your security policies.

 To register a new domain, complete the following steps: